 Emanuela wrote from northern Italy about another custom involving La Befana and a bonfire:

 "On the evening of January 5th, we burn an effigy of the old woman on a bonfire that we call Panevin.
 [Panevin comes from from ‘pan e vin’ – ‘bread and wine’, alluding to the poor food that’s consumed during the event].
 The Befana that burns is made of rags.

 Once, long ago, we took fire from a trunk that burned on Christmas Eve to start the bonfire.
 Now, we take it from the Easter candle from the church.

 We sing songs to invoke good luck for food in the New Year and eat Pinza.
 Pinza is made with products of the earth that last until spring, even if dried.
 Pinza is a typical cake made with pumpkin, dried figs and raisins.
 Some use corn flour instead of pumpkin.
 This is the typical cake made for January 6, the feast of the Epiphany.

 Thanks for sharing your traditions with us Emanuela!

-This artilce was posted on Thursday, December 19th, 2013 at 4:46 pm and is filed under Countries & Cultures, Epiphany, Holiday Recipes, Holidays Around the World, Italy, La Befana Day, Panevin, Pinza.
+This article was posted on Thursday, December 19th, 2013 at 4:46 pm and is filed under Countries & Cultures, Epiphany, Holiday Recipes, Holidays Around the World, Italy, La Befana Day, Panevin, Pinza.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.